 Here's how the next scene could start: "The stark ice-gloved twigs of the cherry tree were dark against the snow."
 This immediately tells us that we have a change of season, and so we have a transition of time, but we have also picked up a new emotional temperature as well.
 You have chosen to show a man looking at an ice-encased cherry tree: it won't be with joy in his heart.
 The emotional change is in the transition, the 'fixing detail' of the ice.
 But don't leave it at that.
 Combine your fixing detail and an action that reveals feeling: "They were easy to break, and he tossed them idly to slash the snow."

 The reader will understand the man's frame of mind in part because you have chosen this particular moment in time to show it to us.
-His feelings are harsh: ten months of loss and thought cohave brought him to this point.
+His feelings are dour: ten months of loss and thought have brought him to this point.
 The transition is not unimportant, but it is not the dominant purpose of the sentence; the emotional change is.
-When you know the purpose of a transition, it arises naturally from the story with fresh and vivid words and supports the dominant emotional state.
+When you know the purpose of a transition, it arises naturally from the story with precise and vivid words and supports the dominant emotional state.

 A year later, he looked at his daughters dancing in the blowing cherry blossom and knew she had been right to leave him.
-He had learned that time is endless only to children; to him, it had become sad and precious and waning.
+He had learned that time is endless only to children; to him, it had become precious and sad.

 The same cherry tree blew the same blossom into the vacant air in the same prodigal way.
-He had given her up, and knew now that life was a a cycle of growing and giving up, whether it was blossom or love.
+He had given her up, and knew now that life was a cycle of having and losing, whether cherry blossom or love.